sanjidsalam/7com1039-security/README.md

 Tools Used: GitHub Actions, SonarCloud (SAST), Snyk (SCA), OSWAP ZAP (DAST), Argo CD, Docker, Minikube (Kubernetes Locally)

 Security is an integral part of an workflow.
-It's always recommended to integrate the shift to left security pattern in your pipelines.
-Better to find security vulnerabilty in the eary stages of SDLC rather than in Production.
+It's always recommended to integrate the shift-to-left security pattern into your pipelines.
+It is better to find security vulnerabilities in the early stages of SDLC rather than in Production.

-Created this project to impletement the Security in our DevOps pipeline.
+Created this project to implement the Security in our DevOps pipeline.

 Step 1: Developer pushes code to GitHub